What are CGSI Individual, Family and Sponsor Memberships?

 Household Membership — A membership defined as a maximum of two named adults residing at the same address.
 The benefits include four quarterly issues of the Nase rodina, a new member welcome packet, and admission for two to CGSI events at the reduced member rate.
 Members who visit the CGSI library collection at the Minnesota Genealogical Society library are entitled to free admission (otherwise $10 per visit).
 Members are allowed access to the members-only Section of the CGSI website and may add queries or post research questions.
 A Household Membership entitles each of the two members to one vote at CGSI’s Annual Elections.

-Sponsor Membership — A membership for either an individual or household that pays a higher Sponsor Level fee, with the incremental fee currently used to help support the CGSI’s Traveling Library Program.
+Sponsor Membership — A membership for either an individual or household that pays a higher Sponsor Level fee, with the incremental fee currently used to help support our expanded education efforts.
 The applicant needs to make clear whether the membership is for an individual only or a household.
 The individual Sponsor benefits then follow the Individual Member benefits above and the household Sponsor benefits follow the Household Membership benefits above.
 The Sponsor Member(s) are recognized by having their name(s) published in an issue of CGSI’s quarterly, Nase rodina.

 What is a Surname Index?